 Did the availability of the “pill” cause the fall?

-The pill was not invented by a company planning to solve the worlds population crisis.
-It was also not invented with a primary goal of reducing family sizes, although a reduction in family sizes on average is a logical outcome of the invention of the pill.
+The pill was not invented by a company planning to solve the world’s population crisis.
+The market was families wanting control over family size, and families only wanted control over family size when they had already made the choice for smaller families.
 Interestingly, prior to the population explosion, humans had almost the exact balance of children required to be in balance with parents, once infant mortality took its toll.
-This means that had the pill been available prior to the reduction of infant mortality, and the pill did achieve a reduction in children at that time, the human population would have declined following the introduction of the pill.
+This means that had the pill been available prior to the reduction of infant mortality, and the pill did achieve a reduction in children at that earlier time, the human population would have declined following the introduction of the pill.

 During the population explosion, there was certainly a market for the pill.
 Perhaps during this time there was an increased appetite to also reduce family sizes?
 How much the pill has changed when people have children compared to how many children, is hard to know.

 Overall it is clear not all reduction was due to the pill, but the introduction did very likely accelerate the process.